Stellar CoRGI in MaNGA: Stellar Counterrotating Galaxies Identified in the MaNGA Survey: Discussion

 \subsection{On the CR galaxies with LSB structures}

-Among the galaxies identified with kinematically misaligned subsystems in our initial inspection (Sec.~\ref{sec:vis_inspec}), we detected extended LSB structures in 20 misaligned galaxies.
+Among the galaxies identified with kinematically misaligned subsystems in our initial inspection (Sec.~\ref{sec:vis_inspec}), we detected extended LSB structures in 20 misaligned galaxies by visual inspection of the deep images of the Legacy Survey.
 Specifically, among galaxies with stellar CR disks, we observed such structures in 2 inner and 6 outer systems.

-These galaxies with LSB peripheries morphologically resemble giant low-surface brightness galaxies (gLSBGs) --- systems with highly extended LSB disks, reaching radii of up to 130 kpc and containing dynamical masses of up to $10^{12}$~{\Ms} within these disks \citep{Boissier2016}.
-The formation of gLSBGs remains a topic of debate \citep[see, e.g.,][]{Lelli2010,Boissier2016,Hagen2016,saburovaetal2021,Saburovaetal2023, Junais2024}.
-The observed data support an external origin for the material forming the giant disks, likely stemming from either mergers or accretion from cosmic filaments.
+Despite having smaller sizes the galaxies with LSB peripheries morphologically resemble giant low-surface brightness galaxies (gLSBGs) --- systems with highly extended LSB disks, reaching radii of up to 130 kpc and containing dynamical masses of up to $10^{12}$~{\Ms} within these disks \citep{Boissier2016}.
 The similarity between gLSBGs and galaxies with CR and LSB structures becomes even more striking, as some gLSBGs also exhibit CR \citep{saburovaetal2021}.
 UGC~1382 (1-35391), a well-known gLSBG also identified during the inspection of MaNGA data in this paper, exhibits global counter-rotation of ionized gas and neutral hydrogen relative to its inner stellar component.
-To investigate whether star formation in the CR gaseous disk has produced enough stars to be detected, \citet{saburovaetal2021} applied a non-parametric method to recover the stellar LOSVD, following a similar approach used in this paper.
-However, they did not detect clear signs of the stellar CR, finding only a slightly non-Gaussian shape and a peaked structure of the LOSVD that varies insignificantly from one spatial bin to another.
-This suggests that CR stars in the LSB disk are too faint to be detected in the region dominated by the high surface brightness disk, where spectra were obtained.
+However, \citet{saburovaetal2021} did not find clear signs of stellar CR in this galaxy, which might indicate that CR stars in the LSB disk are too faint to be detected in the region dominated by the high surface brightness disk, where spectra were obtained.
 UGC~1922 is another gLSBG that hosts kinematically decoupled structures but does not show clear evidence of stellar CR \citep{saburova2018}.

 Low star formation efficiency may explain why LSB disks retain their low brightness (even in the presence of cold gas as in UGC~1382 \citep{saburovaetal2021}), and consequently fail to exhibit stellar CR despite the presence of CR gas.
 Although measurements of metal content in the ISM of gLSBGs galaxies are limited, the available data indicate a metal deficiency \citep{Saburova2024} supporting this idea.
 Recently studied in \citet{Katkov2022A&A...658A.154K_n254} NGC~254, not a gLSBG, but this galaxy hosted an extended outer ring with global gaseous counter-rotation is an example of how low star formation (SFR $\approx 0.02$~\Msperyr) can result in a hidden CR stellar population with a mass fraction of about 1\%, making it nearly impossible to detect purely spectroscopically.